swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.

-In this case, the `pwd` command tells us that we are in the `/home/swc` directory.
-This is the home directory for the `swc` user.
-That is our user name.
-You can always find out your user name by entering the command `whoami`.
+Try typing 'pwd' and see where your bootcamp directory is.
+You should see your user name in that path.
+That's your home directory.

 **File Types**

 When you enter the `ls` command lists the contents of the current directory.
-There are several items in the home directory, notice that they are all colored blue.
+There are several items in the home directory, in some terminals they are all colored blue.
 This tells us that all of these items are directories as opposed to files.